sixeyed/docker-kube-workshop/part-3.md

-# The Secure Software Supply Chain with Kubernetes and Docker EE
+# Part 3 - The Secure Software Supply Chain with Kubernetes and Docker EE

 Docker EE is a production-grade container platform which supports a secure software supply chain.